hrosborne/phonezone/README.md

 Phone Zone - Mobile Phone shop

-The first website I designed in my 2nd year of my (non web design focused) degree.
+The first website I designed during my (non web design focused) degree.
+Developed April - May 2012

 This was my first encounter with PHP, HTML and CSS with a bit of JS